Living Losses for the Entrepreneur: The Grief No One Talks About

 I questioned whether I had the right to grieve something I chose.

-• Grief does not care if the change was right.
+Here is what I learned: grief does not care if the change was right.
 It only cares that something ended.

-• And if you are an entrepreneur, you are likely carrying grief that no one sees.
+Living losses matter because you matter.
+And if you are an entrepreneur, you are likely carrying grief that no one sees.
+Losses like:

 • A version of yourself you relied on